 You may be asking God to open doors, but can He trust you to stop looking back at closed doors?

-All I’m asking is this … Can you be trusted with what you’re asking God for?
+All I’m asking is this … Can God trust you with what you’re praying for?

 “You didn’t choose me.
 I chose you.
 I appointed you to go and produce lasting fruit, so that the Father will give you whatever you ask for, using my name.”
 John 15:16